thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

         return bbox
 ```

-The hope was that the model would capture information about lesion margins, with overfitting occuring as the standard deviation approaches zero.
+The goal was to capture information about lesion margins, with overfitting occuring as the standard deviation approaches zero.
 Sigmoidal activation was used for all output activation layers to normalize predictions to [0, 1].
 This permits the introduction of another hyperparameter, `kappa`, that scales the normalized standard deviation to an even smaller, more appropriate range:

 ```python
 class MyLocalizationModel(nn.Module):